Grapedia/workflows/genes_annotation-workflow/README.md

           eudicotyledones_orthoDB,eudicotyledons_odb10.fasta,yes
           vitales,vitales.fasta,no
           ```

+data/protein_data/for_abinitio_gene_models_selection : contains the NR database and the uniprot database for the final process filter_evidencemodeler_gff3()

 data/RNAseq_data/{stranded,unstranded} : contains all the RNAseq data for transcriptome assembly.
 Contains also the RNAseq_samplesheet.
 If FASTQ, the fastq file must be in the right folder, if SRA, the workflow will download the SRA file and convert it to fastq.gz file.

           Example of RNAseq_samplesheet :